reberp/aws-soa-code/Notes/README.md

 * Config
 	* keeps track of configuration and relationships to other resources and evaluates for compliance
 	* Auto Remediation to fix things that aren't right
+	* Can't enforce that people don't do non-compliant things
 	* discover existing AWS resources, export a complete inventory of your AWS resources with all configuration details, and determine how a resource was configured at any point in time.
+	* two triggers: configuration and period triggers to run things on a schedule
+	* Things can remain on console for a bit after deleting

+* Control Tower
+	* AWS Control Tower offers a straightforward way to set up and govern an AWS multi-account environment, following prescriptive best practices.
+	* Extends AWS Organizations

 * EBS
 	* Consistency check for impaired storage
 	* Expand with elastic volumes
 	* Increasing size gives more I/O credits for performance
+	* Initialize/Pre-warm it to make sure it works right away
+	* Data Lifecycle Manager for snapshots
+	* Volumeread/writebyes (not diskread/write)

 * EC2
   * DisableApiTermination: stops termination from API, CLI, UI